What are the key criteria for residential chain link fence panels?

 - Core wire coating is critical.
 There are three types of core wire coatings.

 - Galvanized After Weaving.
-GAW wire is first woven and then dipped into a kettle of hot melted zinc.
+GAW wire is first woven and then dipped into hot melted zinc.
 The speed at which it is dipped and removed dictates the weight of the coating.
 GAW coating is available in 1.2 oz of coating per square foot or 2 oz of coating per square foot.
 This coating process tends to leave icicles and nubs from the zinc dripping-off.

 - Aluminized coating is applied before weaving, providing a dull aluminum finish to the core wire.
 Its soft metal properties provide an excellent coating suited for highly acetic environments.